10 Strategic Planning Team Building Activities

 #1.
 Brain Mapping

-Brain Mapping is a team building activity that encourages collaboration between team members while creating effective solutions.
+Brain Mapping is an activity that encourages collaboration between team members while creating effective solutions.

 Time: 10-20 minutes